chadi-kazan/trading_system/instructions.md

 ## Work Methodology
 Read the below and think very hard to properly understand the requirements, the expected outcome and come up with an implementation plan. create a project_plan.md file at the root of the project where you outline this plan and split it into SMART tasks and sub tasks. each time you implement a task or a sub task, review the plan and update it if necessary. cross out any tasks / sub tasks you imeplement to keep track of the implementation progress.
+Do not constantly ask me for approval to run scripts, i am hereby granting you my explicit approval. only stop and ask me if you need clarifications

  ## Core Requirements